vitesh-2002/WeatherApp-Node.js/README.md

 # Node.js - src
 - Used Node.js to set up the server and website structure
+- Retrieved location and weather data from mapbox.com and weatherstack.com APIs
 - Called the APIs and retrieved data in geocode.js and forecast.js
-- Used inputted text to retrieve latitude and longitude coordinates for the given city
+- Used inputted text to retrieve latitude and longitude coordinates for the given city from mapbox API
-- Used latitude and longitude coordinates to fetch current weather information from API
+- Used latitude and longitude coordinates to fetch current weather information from weatherstack API

 # Public
 - Clientside JavaScript - responsible for displaying retrieved weather data on the webpage or any error messages